 When there are more than two explanatory variables, more than three dimensions are needed to draw a picture of the data.
-The reader will understand that this is a difficult (if not impossible) task; however, it is possible to estimate such a model and interpret the results in a similar manner to the more simple model.
+The reader will understand that this is a difficult (if not impossible) task; however, it is possible to estimate such a model and interpret the results in a similar manner to that set out below, for the two explanatory variable case.